 You’re Not Adding Any Value To The Table

-Making sure the information you’re providing with your audience is valuable, relatable, and shareable is the next crucial pillar in developing a successful personal brand.
+Making sure the information you’re providing to your audience is valuable, relatable, and shareable is the next crucial pillar in developing a successful personal brand.
 It all boils down to the amount of value they provide to their community.

 Therefore, you should make your audience feel as if you care about them on a personal level.
 Your material should be : relatable, create a specific feeling/emotion, and assist others in overcoming a common problem or concern that you can assist them with.